Potential Regiment Officers course: Exercise First Look

 This is the most arduous phase of the selection process and will be both physically and mentally challenging.
 The beginning of the exercise sees both PROC and PGSC candidates conduct "Battle PT" with no set time limit.
 Candidates will learn to leopard crawl and monkey crawl and must pay strict attention to the rules and stipulations set out by the staff, else face consequences in the form of grenade drills and sprinting to a rally point and back.
 PROC candidates are monitored throughout for both determination and leadership qualities and are directly scrutinized by the assessing staff.
 Following this the course will conduct casualty evacuation drills around the perimeter of the training area.
 Overall this aspect can take as long as 3 hours.
 Following this the course will be fed a hot meal and PROC candidates will be briefed on the overnight aspect of the exercise.
-The shelters used are abandoned shiping containers, prior to this candidates are supplied with bergans and sleeping equipment.
+The shelters used are abandoned shipping containers, prior to this candidates are supplied with bergans and sleeping equipment.
 The exercise lasts until 04:50 where the course will be transported back to the RAF Regiment Heritage Centre to hand back kit.